ACD:

 GIS (Geographic Information System):

-A graphical mapping system where the graphical information is related or matched
+A graphical mapping system where the graphical information is

-to data about that information.
-In this system a house shown on a map might
+related or matched to data about that information.
+In this system a

-be related to a data base that lists all pertinent information about the house
+house shown on a map might be related to a data base that lists all

-and the owner/occupant.
+pertinent information about the house and the owner/occupant.

-(Global Positioning System):
+GPS (Global Positioning System):

-A constellation of 24 satellites orbiting the earth at 10,900 nautical
+A constellation of 24 satellites orbiting the earth at 10,900

-the receiver.
+geographical position of the receiver.

-OF SERVICE:
+GRADE OF SERVICE:

-A grade of service is the probability (P) expressed as decimal fraction of
+A grade of service is the probability (P) expressed as decimal

-a telephone call being blocked
+fraction of a telephone call being blocked

 by busy lines.
-For example, P.01 is the grade of service reflecting the probability
+For example, P.01 is the grade of service reflecting

 - H –